chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_liquidity_proxy.md

 `sendTokens`: Send tokenContractAddress tokens to a recipient.
 Can only be called by the governorContractAddress.

-`sendAllToken`s: Send all tokenContractAddress tokens to a recipient.
+`sendAllTokens`: Send all tokenContractAddress tokens to a recipient.
 Can only be called by the governorContractAddress.

 `sendAllTokens_callback`: Callback for the sendAllTokens function.
 Can only be called by tokenContractAddress.